 An opportunity for Rutgers students to vote on funding NJPIRG Student Chapters at Rutgers with an $11.20 waivable fee.

 All students in all colleges, graduate schools, or programs across every campus are eligible to vote and should vote except students who are graduating this fall.

 There will be over 60 polling locations across Cook/Douglass, Livingston, Busch, and College Ave in New Brunswick as well as in Camden and Newark.
 Keep your eyes open for the referendum tables where you can cast your ballot.
 We promise, you won't be able to miss them.

 When will the referendum take place?

-The referendum will start on October 17 and will continue for three to six weeks dependent upon voter turnout.
-Polls will be open at 8am so make sure to vote the first day!
+The referendum will start on October 2019 and will continue for three to six weeks dependent upon voter turnout.

 Why should I vote?

 Voting allows the student community to reaffirm funding for NJPIRG Student Chapters.
 It sets a mandate from the student community affirming their support of NJPIRG’s work.
 For the referendum results to be valid turnout must exceed 25% of eligible students enrolled at each colleges.
 We need your support to continue our work fighting for students and the public interest on public health, consumer rights, and our environment.